Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Shell-Shocked Veteran: In the second film as a result of having lost her paramour to a cyborg that was hunting her down with the intent to kill her.

-- Spared By Adaptation: In the original continuity, Sarah Connor died of cancer after the events of the second movie, with her son talking about it.
-After all but first two movies were made non-canon, Dark Fate killer off John Connor instead with Sarah coming back instead.
+- Spared by the Adaptation: In the original continuity, Sarah Connor died of cancer after the events of the second movie, with her son talking about it.
+After all but first two movies were made non-canon, Dark Fate killed off John Connor instead with Sarah coming back.